Real racers aren't afraid of a little rain.

 Another thing to remember is that when you're blasting down a straight at 75km/h, the wind chill can be significant.
 We recommend wet weather drivers wear thermals, or at the very least, thick woollen socks.

-Racing does stop for snow
+Racing does stop for severe weather

 "The best racers perform, in the wet and the dry."